 - Government subsidies – The government offers subsidies in a variety of types.
 Welfare payments and unemployment compensation are two of the most prevalent forms of individual subsidies.
 The main goal of these subsidies is to assist those who are momentarily experiencing financial hardship.

-Further subsidies are provided to encourage people to pursue higher education and subsidised interest rates on student loans.
+Further subsidies are provided to encourage people to pursue higher education and subsidized interest rates on student loans.

 How do subsidies affect our budgetary resources?